Get E-Book

 Stat-Based Deduplication

-A complementary approach: ignore events where the file hasn't actually changed.
-When an event fires, stat the file and compare mtime to what you saw last time.
+A complementary approach is to ignore events where the file's observed metadata has not actually changed.
+When an event fires, stat the file and compare a small signature to what you saw last time.

 console.log('Config actually changed');

-Combine both techniques for the most reliable behavior.
+When correctness is the goal, combine both techniques.
 Stat-check first to suppress duplicates, then debounce to wait for the burst of events to settle before acting.

 Editor Safe-Write Patterns

-Text editors don't just open-write-close your file.
+Text editors often do more than open-write-close your file.
 Many use a "safe write" pattern to avoid leaving a corrupt file if the editor crashes mid-save.
 Vim, VS Code, Sublime Text, JetBrains IDEs, and others all do variations of this.
-The irony: editors use atomic writes internally, and those atomic writes break naive file watchers.
+Because these editors often use atomic writes internally, they can break naive file watchers.

-Some command line tools (like sed -i) or atomic-write libraries write to config.json.tmp, rename config.json to config.json~ (backup), then rename config.json.tmp to config.json.
-Three filesystem operations producing three separate events.
-Vim's actual default behavior is slightly different (renaming the original to a backup, then writing directly to a newly created file), but the result on watchers is similarly chaotic.
-VS Code writes to a randomly named temp file in the same directory, then renames it over the target - two operations.
-Some editors go further, creating the temp file in a completely different directory and moving it in, which might cross filesystem boundaries on certain setups.
+Some command line tools, such as sed -i, or atomic-write libraries write to config.json.tmp, rename config.json to config.json~ as a backup, then rename config.json.tmp to config.json.
+Those are three filesystem operations, and they can produce three separate events.
+Vim's actual default behavior is slightly different, renaming the original to a backup and then writing directly to a newly created file, but watchers still see multiple events against changing inodes.
+VS Code writes to a randomly named temp file in the same directory, then renames it over the target.
+Some editors go further, creating the temp file in a completely different directory and moving it in, which might cross filesystems on certain setups.

-From a file watcher's perspective, this sequence is chaotic.
+At the file-watcher handoff, this sequence breaks file-level watching.
 If you're watching config.json at the file level on Linux, you see a 'rename' event when the original is renamed to the backup.
 Your inotify watch is now attached to an inode that points to config.json~, because inotify follows inodes, not names.
-The new config.json (created by renaming the temp file) has a completely different inode.
-Your watcher never sees the new content arrive.
+The new config.json (created by renaming the temp file) has a completely different inode, so the watcher can miss the new content.
 From your watcher's perspective, the file was renamed away and nothing else happened.

-On macOS, FSEvents handles this somewhat better because it watches at the directory level by default and coalesces the rapid sequence into fewer events.
+On macOS, directory watching handles this somewhat better because Node uses FSEvents for directories and FSEvents reports changes in the watched tree.
 But the timing is unpredictable - you might get one event, two events, or three, depending on how fast the tools perform the rename dance.

 Watching the parent directory instead of the file itself is the standard workaround.
 You see rename events for all the shuffling, filter by filename to find the ones you care about, and debounce to wait until the active writing is done.
-The directory watcher stays valid through the entire sequence because the directory's inode never changes.
+The directory watcher stays valid through the sequence because the directory's inode remains in place.

-This interaction between editor save patterns and file watchers is one of the reasons chokidar exists.
+Editor save patterns are one reason chokidar exists.
 Detecting and consolidating these multi-step saves into a single "file changed" event requires tracking the sequence of events and recognizing the pattern.
 It's doable but tedious to implement from scratch.

 inotify on Linux

 inotify_init1() creates an inotify instance and returns a file descriptor.
-This fd represents a queue of events.
-Like any fd, it participates in the event loop - libuv adds it to its epoll interest set and gets notified when events are available to read.
+That fd represents a queue of events.
+Like any fd, it participates in the event loop: libuv adds it to its epoll interest set and gets notified when events are available to read.

 inotify_add_watch(fd, pathname, mask) registers a watch on a specific path.
 The mask parameter specifies which events you care about: IN_MODIFY (content changed), IN_ATTRIB (metadata changed), IN_CREATE (file created in a watched directory), IN_DELETE (file deleted from a watched directory), IN_MOVED_FROM / IN_MOVED_TO (rename source/destination), and others.
 The kernel returns a watch descriptor - an integer identifying this specific watch within the inotify instance.